tanwasp/LunchBox-Android/intellij/doc/use_cases/create-account.md

 ## 4. Postconditions

+* User is brought to their profile in their logged in account
 * Account info is saved under given username
 * User can log into their account from another device using username and password
 * Account is private and secure